Dzeniks/Dzeniks/README.md

 ## Projects
 Here are some of the bigger projects I have worked on or contributed to:

-- 🚀 [Project_A1](https://github.com/Dzeniks/Project_A1) - My 'big' first project in my 15
+- 🚀 [Project_A1](https://github.com/Dzeniks/Project_A1) - My 'big' first project in my 15 years
-- 🕵️‍♂️[fDet](https://github.com/ByteSpiritGit/fdet) - Fake statement detection powered by AI
+- 🕵️‍♂️ [fDet](https://github.com/ByteSpiritGit/fdet) - Fake statement detection powered by AI
 - 🖼️ [Article Image Generator](https://github.com/aicheck-tech/article-image-generator) - Internship project using modern AI, FastAPI, and Svelte
 - 🎮 [Wave Function Collapse](https://github.com/Dzeniks/wave-function-collapse) - Implementation of an algorithm for an unfinished game
+- 🤖 [Openchat](https://github.com/Dzeniks/openchat) - Web chat application using FastAPI and Svelte similar to ChatGPT

 ###